ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

   See :ref:`Generators/CVA6:CVA6 Core` for more information.

 **Ibex Core**
-  An in-order RISC-V core writeen in System Verilog.
+  An in-order 32 bit RISC-V core written in System Verilog.
   See :ref:`Generators/Ibex:Ibex Core` for more information.

 Accelerators